 Never dispose of non-radioactive solid waste in a radioactive solid waste container, or vice versa.
 Radioactive solid wastes are classified as combustible or non-combustible.
 Always separate combustible and non-combustible radioactive solids, and within each of these two categories use a separate container for each type of radioisotope.
 Furthermore, low- and medium-level radioactive solid waste should be separated.
-The division between these two categories ranges (depending on the radioisotope) from 0.01 to 37 MBq/kg as described in Appendix III.
-In addition, the dose rate must not exceed 2.5 μSv/h on the surface of the container for waste to be considered low level.
-Waste disposal procedures are summarized in Appendix VI.
+The division between these two categories ranges (depending on the radioisotope) from 0.01 to 37 MBq/kg as described.
+In addition, the dose rate must not exceed 2.5 μ Sv/h on the surface of the container for waste to be considered low level.